 Brad loaned Kat a bitchen 2005 rubber mount Sportster with an 88 cubic inch freshly built motor and he gave me his 1994 Hooligan flat tracker Sportster to take on our adventure south.
 We took off promptly at 7 am to accommodate for our close to 400 mile ride we had upon us.
 Danger Dan and a guy from New York named Rob pushed off with us.
 As we rolled down the highway at a quick 90 mph or so, Rob came up to my right side and signaled for me to pull over and shouted "You have oil dumping everywhere!"
 I laughed a little and knew exactly what he was talking about.
 The pushrod seals that we just replaced the other day on the '94 I was riding must not of sat in right and it was still leaking.
 We pulled over and I thought to myself, "Well I've been here before, ol'Oily leg 2.0 here we go."
 I looked up the closest auto parts store on my phone to grab some oil and figured I'd just pour some in at every gas stop.

 As we pulled off the exit and took a left we passed the auto parts store.
 I sped past everyone and signaled to do a U-turn.
 In doing so I took off like a bat out of hell and the bike got a bit louder then I remembered.
 Kat pulled into the auto parts store parking lot as I was getting off the bike.
 She asked me laughing, "Missing something?"
-I looked down at the muffler and the baffle had blown right out of the damn thing.
+I looked down at the muffler and the baffle had blown right out of the damn exhaust.
 All I could do was laugh as my morning was shaping out to be a great one.
 Dan pulled in and then asked me the same question, laughing.
 Rob came in right after, turned his bike off and said, "Oh dude I stopped and picked up your baffle that fell out of your muffler and threw it on the sidewalk!"
 In shock we all asked, "Why the hell didn't you bring it!"
 He apologized and told us he had no where to put it and it should only be a block down or so.
 Frustrated by the whole situation I took a walk down the street to find it.
 The baffle was about 5 blocks down where I initially pulled my U-turn.

 I found some oil and the 1/4 - 20 bolts needed for the exhaust / baffles at the auto parts store.
 Dan helped me put it back together and we poured some oil in the bike.
 I texted Brad to double check with him if it was cool on what I was about to do, to just pour in some oil every gas stop etc. When he wrote me back, "Just take it back to the house and grab my green chopper, I'd rather you have a reliable bike than a bike leaking oil all over your leg all weekend."
 Kat and I said our goodbyes to Dan and Rob and headed back towards Brad's house.
 Luckily we were only about an hour out so it just gave us a little deja-vu having to start our trek all over again.